-Stephen Vine was born in Camborne, Cornwall in 1829 of parents Stephen
+Stephen Vine was born in Camborne, Cornwall in 1829 of parents

+Australia.
 He married Lavinia Ford at Beechworth in

 1855.
 Jessie said that Lavinia came out with Stephen and

 because the single quarters were better than the ones for

 married people.
 She said that they both came from the

 relationship between Stephen and Lavinia in 1851.
 Stephen

 and Lavinia Vine from at least 1874 to 1888 held the license of

-the Beechworth Museum (May, 1975) is
+the Beechworth Museum (May, 1975) is titled "Albert Road,

-and early mining cottages."
+early mining cottages."

 Extracts from records held at the museum: